Liwgreat/AdaEC-PINN/README.md

-# AdaEC-PINN
+# AdaEC
-An Adaptive Error Correction Method for Training PINNs to Solve Inverse Problems with Noisy Observational Data
+Titile: "An Adaptive Error Correction Method for Training PINNs to Solve Inverse Problems with Noisy Observational Data"